You view information about virus detection or risk detection and you need to know what the entry in the "Action" field means.

 Specifies the events where the risk was left alone.
 This action can occur if the first configured action is Leave alone.
 This action can also occur if the second configured action is Leave alone and the first configured action is not successful.
 This action may mean that risk is active on the computer.

 No repair available

-View the events where a risk was detected but no repair is available for the side effects of this risk.
+View the events where the risk was detected but no repair is available for the side effects of this risk.

 No repair available - Power Eraser recommended for repair

 View the events where a scan could not repair the side effects of certain detections.
 You should run Power Eraser on the computers where these events occur.
 After Power Eraser detects the threat, you must manually initiate the repair.

 View the events where Symantec Endpoint Protection cannot completely repair the effects of a virus or security risk.

 View the events where a user or administrator should take action to complete the remediation of a risk on a computer.
 For example, the Pending repair action might occur if a user hasn't responded to a prompt to terminate a process.
 Pending admin action occurs when Power Eraser requires the administrator to perform some action from the logs in the console.

 View the events where a process had to be terminated on a computer to mitigate risk.